Don Rickles, legendary insult comic and actor, dies at 90

 But for all his bluster and bravado, "he was one of the kindest, caring and most sensitive human beings we have ever known," fellow comedian Bob Newhart said in a statement Thursday.
 "We are totally unprepared for this."

-Rickles, a prolific television actor who cropped up in dozens of sitcoms and variety shows, earned a new generation of fans for voicing Mr. Potato Head in "Toy Story" and its blockbuster sequels.
-He continued to tour even in the last years of his life — and frequently chimed in on Twitter.
+Rickles, a prolific television actor who dropped by dozens of sitcoms and variety shows, won a new generation of fans for voicing Mr. Potato Head in "Toy Story" and its blockbuster sequels.
+He continued to tour, crack wise and thumb his nose at political correctness even as comedy tastes evolved, looming large over similarly caustic comics like Sarah Silverman and Louis CK.

+In recent years, Rickles frequently chimed on in Twitter, where he celebrated veterans — Rickles served in the Navy during World War II — and occasionally ribbed Donald Trump.

-Rickles is survived by his wife of 52 years, Barbara; their daughter Mindy Mann and her husband Ed; and their two grandchildren, Ethan and Harrison Mann, according to Shefrin.
+Rickles is survived by his wife of 52 years, Barbara; their daughter Mindy Mann and her husband Ed; and their two grandchildren, Ethan and Harrison Mann.